greenboxal/doggohub/doc/user/project/container_registry.md

 For more information on running Docker containers, visit the [Docker documentation][docker-docs].

-## Control Container Registry from within GitLab
+## Control Container Registry from within DoggoHub

-GitLab offers a simple Container Registry management panel.
+DoggoHub offers a simple Container Registry management panel.
 Go to your project and click **Registry** in the project menu.

 This view will show you all tags in your project and will easily allow you to